Jo Mersa Marley, Bob Marley's grandson, dies at 31

 "I would come home and try to do homework, but I'd end up getting distracted and go peek in the studio.
 You would always want to run in and run out to see what was going on," he said.

-"I am one of the new generations of Marleys, but I am still experimenting at the same time," he had told Rolling Stone.
+"I am one of the new generation of Marleys, but I am still experimenting at the same time," he had told Rolling Stone.
 "My plan is to do something new with my roots."

 News of Marley's death elicited mourning on social media, including a post from Jamaican Prime Minister Andrew Holness.